Rurrenabaque: Transportation

 Rurrenabaque lies on the east bank of the Beni River.
 A bridge over the Beni River connects with the town of San Buenaventura on the west bank.
-The bridge is a part of a regional road project, promoted as a way to improve the economic relationship between the two towns, which had been described as stunted because of limited and expensive transport by boat.
-An argument in favor of the proposed bridge is that the shallows and strong currents at the San Buenaventura section limit the types of boats and motors capable of crossing the stretch of river, representing an investment beyond the means of most individual Bolivian families; a bridge would allow San Buenaventura to enjoy the same accessibility as that enjoyed between Rurrenabaque and the neighboring town of Reyes.
-Researchers cite economic and social harm for the area because of environmental damage from the road project and the location of the bridge, which may reduce the town's appeal as a destination/gateway for eco-tourists.
+The bridge is a part of a regional road project promoted as a way to improve the economic relationship between the two towns, which had been described as stunted because of limited and expensive transport by boat.
+An argument in favor of the proposed bridge is that the shallows and strong currents at the San Buenaventura section limit the types of boats and motors capable of crossing the stretch of river, representing an investment beyond the means of most individual Bolivian families.
+A bridge would allow San Buenaventura to enjoy the same accessibility as that enjoyed between Rurrenabaque and the neighboring town of Reyes.
+Researchers cite economic and social harm for the area because of environmental damage from the road project and the location of the bridge, which may reduce the town's appeal as a destination or gateway for eco-tourists.

 Climate

 Rurrenabaque sits on the Beni River as the waterway exits the Andean folds of western Bolivia into the Llanos de Moxos.
-The city has a tropical rainforest climate bordering on a tropical monsoon climate with a noticeably drier part of the year.
+The city has a tropical rainforest climate, bordering on a tropical monsoon climate with a noticeably drier part of the year.
 Rurrenabaque, like much of Bolivia, is subject to annual climactic variation, particularly as a result of climate change.

 Tourism

-From Rurrenabaque popular tours go to the jungle/rainforest ("selva" in Spanish) and to the pampas.
-The jungle/rainforest is south and west of Rurrenabaque (including a part of the Madidi National Park), and the tours leave by boat and foot.
+From Rurrenabaque, popular tours go to the jungle or rainforest ("selva" in Spanish) and to the pampas.
+The jungle or rainforest is south and west of Rurrenabaque (including a part of Madidi National Park), and the tours leave by boat and foot.
 There are many tour agencies in the town offering similar tours.

 Rurrenabaque is a starting point for ecotourism, and some eco-lodges are found in the area.
-The following is a list of the community based Eco-Lodges-: Mashaquipe; San Louis Grande (Mosetén); Berraco del Madidi (Quechua-Tacanas); San Miguel del Bala (Tacanas); Chalalán (Quechua-Tacanas); Mapajo (Tsiman-Mosetén).
+The following is a list of the community-based Eco-Lodges-: Mashaquipe; San Louis Grande (Mosetén); Berraco del Madidi (Quechua-Tacanas); San Miguel del Bala (Tacanas); Chalalán (Quechua-Tacanas); Mapajo (Tsiman-Mosetén).

 Events, festivities: 2 February: Fiesta de Rurre - Anniversary of Rurrenabaque - The day of La Virgen de Candelaria.